mustcode/superfly/README.md

 There are only 4 parts that you need to print:
 - the **main housing** holds the drive gear assembly and one of the MR85 bearings
 - the **back housing** holds the other MR85 bearing and keep the drive gear assembly in the main housing
-- the **tensioner** holds the ider gear pressed to the drive gear with the tension from the spring and thumbscrew
+- the **tensioner** holds the idler gear pressed to the drive gear with the tension from the spring and thumbscrew
 - the **motor spacer**, see details below:

 ### The Motor Spacer